Tracyak24/AI-Job-Market-Analysis/README.md

   • Missing Value Identification: Counted all rows with null values in critical fields like salary_usd, experience_level, company_name, etc.

   • Outlier & Inconsistency Checks: Flagged negative salaries as invalid entries, Identified values in remote_ratio outside the expected range (0%, 50%, 100%), and Examined unique values   in experience_level to detect non-standard entries

+  • Row Count Verification: Counted the total number of records to confirm dataset size.

+  • Percentile Calculations for Salary (Q1 & Q3): Manually calculated 25th and 75th percentiles to support outlier filtering using zero-based indexing and LIMIT.

+  • Outlier Filtering: Filtered salary data between $0 and $260,794 based on IQR calculations for a cleaner analysis baseline.

+2. 📈 Exploratory Data Analysis:

+   • Top-Paying Job Titles: Calculated average salaries for each job_title and returned the top 5 highest-paying roles.

+   • Remote Work Trends by Company Size: Averaged remote_ratio for each company_size to understand remote work adoption patterns.

+   • Company Demand Indicators: Used average job_description_length as a proxy for hiring intent or role complexity, highlighting top 5 companies.

+   • Skills in High Demand: Parsed the required_skills comma-separated list using a numbers temporary table to simulate array splitting in SQL, and Counted occurrences of each skill and       returned the top 10 most frequent.

+   • Salary by Experience Level: Compared average salaries across experience levels using conditional filters to exclude outliers.

+# 💡 Value Proposition
+This project not only demonstrates data cleaning proficiency using SQL but also showcases how exploratory queries can be used to answer high-impact business questions.
+Whether you're a recruiter, job seeker, or industry analyst, this analysis reveals patterns that can guide recruitment strategy, job applications, compensation planning, and skill development.

+By transforming a raw dataset into a refined set of insights, this project highlights my capabilities in:

+• Data preparation & anomaly detection

+• Advanced SQL querying (including string manipulation, filtering, conditional logic, and aggregation)

+• Translating data into actionable intelligence

+# ✅ Key Takeaways

+• Data quality issues (duplicates, nulls, invalid values) must be resolved before analysis.

+• Data-driven insights reveal that experience level, company size, and skills significantly influence salary.

+• High-paying roles tend to require specialized skills, which can be identified and tracked.

+• Remote work flexibility varies widely across company sizes, offering insights for talent acquisition and workforce planning.